Normal pH of arterial blood = 7.35-7.45

 High-Anion Gap Metabolic Acidosis (HAGMA) Differential Diagnosis

-- Alcohol: Ketone production is similar in etiology to starvation and DKA, however, alcohol metabolism leads to an increased conversion of NAD+ to NADH, which reduces acetoacetate to β-hydroxybutyrate, which is undetectable by most nitroprusside-based ketone labs
+- Alcohol: Alcohol metabolism leads to an increased reduction reaction of NAD+ to NADH, which then reduces acetoacetate to β-hydroxybutyrate

 - Uremia (renal failure)